the-tallest-tower/the-tallest-tower.github.io/_posts/2017-08-24-a-motto-for-tools.md

 date: 2017-08-24 19:00:00
 categories: tools, musings
 ---
-I propose that all software tools should adhere to the following motto:
+I propose that all software tools adhere to the following motto:

 > Do your job, then get out of the way.